 However, a cautionary note is required here like a lump of slag iron weathered in the desert can look remarkably much like an alien rock!
 Some of the most valuable meteorites are non-ferrous, hence they are difficult to locate and identify a meteorite enthusiast could be duped.
 This is why meteorites are cut open or a slice is taken to identify the internal chemistry and match to known falls such as the lunar or Martian rocks brought back through space exploration.
 Experience and knowledge as always is the key or just let The Fossil Store take the strain and visit our catalogue to shop and buy authenticated superior meteorites with confidence.

 Recently the most interesting and highly sort after meteorite types are the Lunar and Martian meteorites, these have been discovered from North Africa.
 The Tissint and NWA7034 are highly regarded and prised finds.
 In the last fifty years, Tissint has been the only witnessed Martian meteorite fall.
 NWA7034 is also the oldest known meteorite to have come from Mars and impact on terrestrial earth, and to make things more exciting it's a unique water-bearing regolith breccia type.
 What does this mean?... regolith is composed of foreign rock, iron and mineral fragments that are broken apart from underlying bedrock resulting from impact.
 Breccia is the term for rocks composed of bits and pieces of older rocks that have been consolidated together.
 A very interesting makeup for meteorite buffs.
 Learn more with us as our pages develop with the finds we cull from the territory NWA.
-You can browse all our 'Meteorite Artefacts' for more information on Meteorites and their individual attributes.
+Browse the 'Meteorite Collective' to see our latest Meteorites on THE FOSSIL STORE AES stands series.